Action News Investigation: There's a shortage of Sexual Assault Nurse Examiners

 "So we basically provide all level of service that a victim would need," said Riviello.

-But advocates for sex assault victims say here is the problem: the center's S.A.N.E nurses are on call.
+But advocates for sex assault victims say there is a problem: the center's S.A.N.E nurses are on call.

 Action News called over 200 emergency rooms and followed up with administrative staff to learn about S.A.N.E nurse availability.